Restful alertness and fourth state of consciousness for leaders

 2. Better emotional regulation

-A nervous system that has access to deep rest is less likely to remain in constant threat mode.
+A nervous system with access to deep rest is less likely to remain in constant threat mode.

 3. Stronger creativity